Julian-Heng/pl-assignment-2019/5/reflection.md

 ### Ruby

-Initally, Ruby feels just like Python, but as this is my first time writing in Ruby and my Ruby program is literally one line long, it's not easy to write about a language I have almost next to no experience with.
+Initially, Ruby feels just like Python, but as this is my first time writing in Ruby and my Ruby program is literally one line long, it's not easy to write about a language I have almost next to no experience with.

-Ruby overally feels like an improvement of Perl.
+Ruby overalls feels like an improvement of Perl.
 It does not take in any ideas from shell which does not apply well for large scale projects.
-It follow's Python's example of omitting braces and relying on indentation, which improves writability.
+It follows Python's example of omitting braces and relying on indentation, which improves writability.